mybahub/MySQL_summary/README.md

 * 2. UNION > ORDER BY (UNION takes only the last order by)

+* 3. in subquery is time consuming most of the time.

 ## 1.0 Topics
 ### 1.1 Date
 <table>